ryansheehy0/Cheat_Sheets/Bug_Bounties/path_traversal.md

 Ex: `GET /image?filename=./file`

-Since you don't know what directory the server is checking for you, you can continually try to navigate up the directories and checking if your file is located there.
+Since you don't know what directory the server is checking for you, you can continually try to navigate up the directories and check if your file is located there.

 Ex: `GET /image?filename=../file`, `GET /image?filename=../../file`, `GET /image?filename=../../../file`, etc.
+- Try 10 layers deep.

+An application may require the filename to start with a specific path.
+Ex: `filename=/var/www/images/218.png`.
+It is recommended to start with that path and work your way up.
+Ex: `filename=/var/www/images/file`, `filename=/var/www/images/../file`, etc.

+## Where to find path traversal attack vectors
+- Images in the DOM are `/image?filename=218.png` or something similar
+- Hover over image source and click full image link
+	- This will open a new tab of just the image
+	- This will show the GET request in Burp Suit

 ## Different ways of getting around directory parsing
-- Use direct filepath.
+- Use direct filepath
 	- Ex: `/file`
 - `....//` or `....\/` instead of the usual `../`
 	- If the parsing just removes any `../`s or `..\`s